ubc-library-rc/gis-ArcGIS-Storymap/content/embed_immersive.md

 ![click_on_ribbon](images/story10.png)

 *13*{: .circle .circle-blue} Add a new slide by clicking the **green plus button** in the side bar.
 Then, repeat Step 15 and 16 to add one more tourism attraction in the city of Abbotsford by yourself.

+There are two options of zoom level. **Use map tour setting** will automatically adjust the zoom level so all points are visible simultaneously. **Use current zoom level** will keep the zoom level always be street or city.
+The zoom level can be changed in map option.

 {: .note}
 The **Map Options** on the top right corner of Map Tour can adjust the map appearance, such as zoom level, basemap, point color and map type (2D or 3D).